 - And much more.

 You can use GA to analyze traffic data over any period of time you choose.
-Integrating Google Analytics into your reporting process helps you build a complete picture of your overall marketing and advertising efforts.
+Integrating Google Analytics into your reporting process helps you build a complete picture of your overall marketing and advertising efforts and allows you monitor whether your digital marketing efforts are helping you achieve your business goals.

 Understanding how people find and interact with your website is the first step toward understanding the impact of your SEO strategy and continuously improving your website.
 Until you know who’s visiting your website and how they’re getting there, you can’t evaluate how well your marketing efforts are performing and you won’t know how to improve on them.

 When it comes to SEO, Google Analytics is the ultimate tool for tracking website metrics because it’s free, relatively easy to learn, and loaded with powerful insights.